 Health coach Michelle Flynn of Michelle Flynn Coaching has seen this first-hand.
 She explains that some companies have taken the view that, “we’re just back to normal so we can stop worrying about supporting people’s mental health”.
 Sadly, however, this means cuts in resources for mental health initiatives: “Due to world economics some companies have had to make to decision to reallocate budgets to other things.”

-Ruth Cooper-Dickson of Champs Consulting has also seen companies scale back their mental health focus: “There are organisations that have the attitude of ‘we did wellbeing and mental health in 2020, 2021 and 2022…’”, believing that the necessary work has been done.
+Ruth Cooper-Dickson of Champs Consulting has also seen companies scale back their mental health focus: “There are organizations that have the attitude of ‘we did wellbeing and mental health in 2020, 2021 and 2022…’”, believing that the necessary work has been done.
 This is despite the fact that “we’re starting to see the real ripple effect of the pandemic now”, with recent studies from Asana showing that 70% of workers have experienced burnout.

 It’s not all negative though – at the other extreme, some companies are doubling down on employee mental health services.
-These businesses have seen the benefits that initiatives brought during lockdown and, as Michelle explains, have realised that they “need to continue to support people in the long term, because happy people make businesses more money.”
+These businesses have seen the benefits that initiatives brought during lockdown and, as Michelle explains, have realized that they “need to continue to support people in the long term, because happy people make businesses more money.”
 In fact, studies have shown that investment in employee wellbeing raises productivity by up to 5%.